 - agreed plans for developing and monitoring the presence of teamwork.

 Team functioning differs from group functioning, is capable of different outcomes and has different applications.
 Teams reach their potential most easily when these differences are understood.

-The two most common but faulty assumptions made by managers and leaders about teams are:
+Two of the most common but faulty assumptions made by leaders about teams are:

 - All work groups or project groups are teams.
 Not so, though they may work as teams sometimes for certain purposes.